AKHIL-20243566/DocuMind---Operator-access/README.md

 ## 📖 Overview

-DocuMind was developed as part of our Semester IV Artificial Intelligence project at Motilal Nehru National Institute of Technology (MNNIT).
+DocuMind was developed as an exploration of how AI and Large Language Models (LLMs) work, particularly how modern AI retrieval systems can be implemented in practical applications.

-The project began as an academic requirement but evolved into a practical exploration of how modern AI retrieval systems are built and optimized.
+We wanted to understand how LLMs retrieve, process, and use information, and learn how these concepts could be implemented in DocuMind.
+The project evolved into a hands-on exploration of building and optimizing an AI-powered retrieval system.
 Our objective was to create an intelligent document assistant capable of:

 * Understanding **30+ PDFs**, including scanned documents